Skip to main content

 Setup Guide

-In Snowflake, create a role and user for Openlayer.
-This role will be used to run queries securely.
-Run the following in a SQL worksheet, replacing placeholders:
+Next, in Snowflake, create a service user and role.
+They will be used to run queries securely.
+To do it, run the following commands in a SQL worksheet, replacing placeholders:

 set role_name = 'OPENLAYER_FILE_IMPORTER_ROLE';